KHTW

-KHTW (1300 AM) is an American terrestrial radio station licensed to Lumberton, Texas, broadcasting a Tejano music format.
+KHTW (1300 AM) is an American terrestrial radio station licensed to Lumberton, Texas, broadcasting a Conservative talk format.
 The facility signed on from Silsbee, Texas as KKAS on December 31, 1959.
 On January 31, 2000, the callsign was changed to KSET.
 In 2009, it moved to the new tower site in southwest Lumberton.

 The station changed its call sign to KHTW on September 7, 2019.
 Effective November 16, 2019, Carlos Lopez purchased the KHTW facility for $125,527.32.
 Lopez subsequently relaunched the station as "Tejano 1300".

 History

 1300 was originally licensed to Hardin County Broadcasting, on December 31, 1959.
 The call sign assigned to the new station was KKAS and it was licensed to Silsbee, Texas at 500 watts.
 The KKAS studios were located at the transmitter site which (as the FCC described as) Highway 327, 3 miles west of the center of Silsbee.
 Eventually KKAS acquired an FM on 101.7, and was sold to Cumulus in 2004 which became KAYD-FM.